Establish a Production Schedule

 - Organize consultations and seminars on the theme and related issues.
 Participants might include readers and internal and external technical experts.
 The aim should be to identify and explore fundamental aspects of the theme, strategic policies in the area of the theme, relevant experiences in other countries, and sub-themes and other related issues.
 The consultations should occur in an atmosphere conducive to free-ranging debate on any topic, no matter how sensitive.
 Such an approach can also advance the advocacy effort and strengthen interest in the HDR process.

 - Conduct interviews and surveys to capture the perspectives of people dealing with the issues analysed in the HDR as part of their daily lives.
-(The 2002/2003 HDR in Latvia represents an example.)
-Also include those who may traditionally be excluded such as women, the poor, ethnic minorities, inhabitants of remote communities, children, the elderly, people living with HIV/AIDS, the disabled and so on.
+(Also include those who may traditionally be excluded such as women, the poor, ethnic minorities, inhabitants of remote communities, children, the elderly, people living with HIV/AIDS, the disabled and so on.

-- Commission experts to conduct background research and produce other background material.
-Identify local experts who can undertake conceptual research, carry out case studies and surveys and write theoretical papers and background issue papers to help deepen and broaden the analysis and the coverage of the report.
-An HDR in Afghanistan offers a representative case.
+- • Commission experts to conduct background research and produce other background material.
+Identify local experts who can undertake conceptual research, carry out case studies and surveys to help deepen and broaden the analysis and the coverage of the report.
 Working with local experts enhances the national ownership of the report and can contribute to local debate, capacity-building and buy-in.
-In the event that international consultants are also desired, involve the steering committee in the selection effort.
+In the event that international consultants are also used, involve the steering committee in the selection effort.
 The output should contribute directly to the content of the evolving analysis as much as possible.
 One aim should be to promote new knowledge creation.

 Undertake a Critical Evaluation of Relevant Government Development Policies

-Policy analysis should be a core activity of every HDR process.
+Policy analysis should be a core activity of every HDR.
 This analysis involves synthesizing information, including research, to scrutinize systematically the causes and consequences of current policies; assess the performance of these policies and produce policy options.
-The desire to influence development policy should not be sacrificed to credibility.
 An HDR should not avoid difficult or sensitive issues.
 Sanitizing the analysis or seeking to conform to well-known or accepted positions may mean that important conclusions are missed.
 It is best to follow the evidence.

 To realize sound policy analysis, the report team might consider the following steps: